-Luiz Gadelha is a postdoctoral researcher at the Cheminformatics and Computational Metabolomics Research Group in the Institute for Analytical Chemistry and at the Fusion Research Group in the Institut für Informatik at the Friedrich-Schiller-Universität in Jena, Germany.
+Luiz Gadelha is a postdoctoral researcher at the Cheminformatics and Computational Metabolomics Research Group in the Institute for Analytical Chemistry and at the Fusion Research Group in the Faculty of Mathematics and Computer Science at the Friedrich-Schiller-University Jena, Germany.
 He is responsible for integrative research data management for the Cluster of Excellence Balance of the Microverse.

 He has a D.Sc. degree in Computer and Systems Engineering from the Federal University of Rio de Janeiro (UFRJ), obtained in 2012, which included a doctoral internship at the University of Chicago.
 Since 2004, he is a Technologist at the National Laboratory for Scientific Computing (LNCC) in Brazil (currently on leave).
 His main areas of research are scientific workflows, provenance, reproducibility, parallel computing, and scientific databases.
 He has been involved in the design and implementation of biodiversity databases such as the Brazilian Biodiversity Information System (SiBBr) – the Brazilian GBIF node, the Wildlife Health Information System (SISS-Geo), and the Brazilian Marine Biodiversity Database (BaMBa).
 Previously, he also implemented a provenance management system for the Swift parallel scripting system.